JulsOSpel/22tango/README.md

-# discord-meetinglogs
+# discord-meetingmanager
-> MeetingLogs bot, for logging meetings in Discord voice channels
+> MeetingManager bot, for logging meetings in Discord voice channels

 ## Add to your server

-[Click here](https://discord.com/api/oauth2/authorize?client_id=782730468156112957&permissions=8&scope=bot) to add the MeetingLogs bot to your server.
-(Or use the [reduced permissions option](https://discord.com/api/oauth2/authorize?client_id=782730468156112957&permissions=120933904&scope=bot).)
+[Click here](https://discord.com/api/oauth2/authorize?client_id=782730468156112957&permissions=8&scope=bot) to add the MeetingManager bot to your server.

 ## Functionality